 Some of the 2-5 year old camps do change diapers/ pull-ups.
 If your child needs these items label them and bring them to the camp instructor so they will be on hand if they are necessary.
 I highly recommend cruising after your child is at least day-time potty trained.
 I think your child will be able to do more and your will have more peace of mind.

 In this day and time, I am sure you will have a couple extra tech gadgets with you so you may need more plugs than the room has available in order to charge all of your items.
 In the first couple of days while you are out at sea, explore the ship.
-If you need some time to adjust to the boat and the ocean air, have some good digital books on one of your electronic devices, which will help relax you.
+If you need some time to adjust to the boat and the ocean air, have some good digital books on your electronic devices, which will help relax you.
 It can be helpful to bring multiple charging options, but keep in mind some ships don’t want you to bring an extension cord, but it could be useful.

 There will also be a safe in your room so store your gadgets there while not in use.

 When you get on the boat, it takes a long time for your luggage to arrive so pack everything you may need to hold you over until your luggage arrives.
 Also when you get off the boat when you are at a port or about to go on an excursion you will want to take everything you need for the day with you.
-This cute carry-on will serve the purpose of keeping you fashionable but also keeping your essentials together such as your Id/Badge Card, camera, passport/ID wallet, change of clothes (for you and your toddler), swimsuits, etc. Getting a foldable bag (aff) is helpful just in case you need to consolidate the amount of luggage you have with you when flying.
+A cute carry-on will serve the purpose of keeping your essentials together such as your Id/Badge Card, camera, passport/ID wallet, change of clothes (for you and your toddler), swimsuits, etc. Getting a foldable bag (aff) is helpful just in case you need to consolidate the amount of luggage you have with you when flying.
 If you take medicine keep some in a medicine container always even when you leave the boat, just in case you may need it; especially, if you or your child suffers from allergies.

 11. Child-proof the room if you have a very active toddler